Hoffmann-Lab/rippchen/README.md

 # Supplementary information

-Rippchen can be executed in parallel instances and thus is able to be submitted as a job into a queuing system like a Sun Grid Engine (SGE).
-This could be easily done by using scripts written via here-documents or via the bashbone builtin `commander::qsubcmd`.
-The latter makes use of array jobs, which enables to wait for completion of all jobs, handle single exit codes and amend used resources via `qalter -tc <instances> <jobname>`.
+Rippchen can be executed in parallel instances and thus are able to be submitted as jobs into a queuing system like a Sun Grid Engine (SGE).
+This could be easily done by utilizing `commander::qsubcmd`.
+This function makes use of array jobs, which further allows to wait for completion of all jobs, handle single exit codes and alter used resources via `commander::qalter.

 ```bash
 source <path/of/installation/latest/rippchen/activate.sh>